-When there’s a need to choose what framework, technology, or a programming language should be used during the development process, in most cases, the development company makes the final decision and the customer relies on the developer’s experience and skills.
-But the chosen software delivery model affects both the customer and the developer because different models have different pros and cons and require different development strategy.
+When there’s a need to choose what framework, technology, or a programming language should be used during the development process, in most cases, the development company makes the final decision, and the customer relies on the developer’s experience and skills.
+But the chosen software delivery model affects both the customer and the developer because different models have different pros and cons and require different development strategies.

 In this article, we’ll talk about one of the existing software licensing and delivery models named Software as a Service, or SaaS, to be short, and the key benefits it offers.

 SaaS is a centrally hosted software that is provided to a customer in the form of a service on a subscription basis.
 The applications of such kind run on the servers of SaaS providers and users can access them via browsers.
 Instead of buying an application, a user pays a “rent” that allows him to use it for a certain amount of time.
 Thus, users can decrease the use cost, which is one of the primary benefits of using SaaS.
 There’s no need for a user to think about the technical issues since the SaaS provider takes care of it.

 Let’s continue with the main SaaS advantages and benefits for a customer.

 Main Advantages and Benefits for Customer

 When we talk about an application without singling out specific features, we usually mean in-house software, software that was created for use within the organization.
 In this case, the customer is responsible for the support of hardware, databases, storage, security issues, and other important aspects of successfully running applications.
 As you can imagine, this approach entails high costs due to the necessity for a team of IT specialists and regular expertise.